-Land use and water management challenges require innovative approaches.
-The Babbitt Center works closely with governmental organizations, nongovernmental organizations (NGOs), and universities to address these challenges.
-We develop tools and best practices, provide training, conduct research, and facilitate partnerships to guide informed decision making for sustainable management of land and water resources.
+The integration of land use and water management requires innovative approaches and partnerships.
+The Babbitt Center works closely with governmental organizations, nongovernmental organizations (NGOs), academic institutions, and business leaders to address challenges and to harness opportunities.
+We conduct research and develop tools, promote best practices, provide training, and facilitate partnerships to guide informed decision making for sustainable management of land and water resources.

 Colorado River Basin Map

 The Babbitt Center for Land and Water Policy produced an updated Colorado River Basin Map in partnership with the Center for Geospatial Solutions.
-This newly produced map showcases the geography and hydrography of the Colorado River Basin, corrects inconsistencies represented in contemporary maps of the region, and will provide water managers, tribal leaders, educators, and other stakeholders with an updated resource as they confront critical issues related to growth, resource management, and sustainability.
+This map showcases the geography and hydrography of the Colorado River Basin, corrects inconsistencies represented in contemporary maps of the region, and provides water managers, tribal leaders, educators, and other stakeholders with an updated resource as they confront critical issues related to growth, resource management, and sustainability.

 Growing Water Smart